Frequently Asked Questions

 Do I need to travel to obtain employment?

-Willingness to travel is not a necessity for home based positions, but is required for a field CRA position.
-They require about 70-75% travel, which can go to 80% in some rush periods, but there are also many other in-house positions, that do not require systematic travel, like Clinical Data Associate, Clinical Data Manager, Clinical Data Reviewer, Clinical Safety Specialist, Clinical Research Coordinator (CRC), Clinical Trial Assistant, Clinical Trial Proposal Specialists, Clinical Recruitment Specialist, Protocol Development Specialist, Clinical Trial Manager, Clinical Project Manager, Clinical Liaison Officer, Medical Writer, Medical Adviser, etc. Names may differ a lot depending on the company.
+Willingness to travel is not a necessity for home-based positions, but is required for a field CRA position.
+They require about 70-75% travel, which can go to 80% in some rush periods, but there are also many other in-house positions that do not require travel, like Clinical Data Associate, Clinical Data Manager, Clinical Data Reviewer, Clinical Safety Specialist, Clinical Research Coordinator (CRC), Clinical Trial Assistant, Clinical Trial Proposal Specialists, Clinical Recruitment Specialist, Protocol Development Specialist, Clinical Trial Manager, Clinical Project Manager, Clinical Liaison Officer, Medical Writer, Medical Adviser, etc. Names may differ a lot depending on the company.